manmal/manmal.github.com/_posts/2012-08-27-HN-Hacker-News-Reader.markdown

 Presenting HN Beta
 ------------------

 I have been writing a Hacker News client for Android as a pet project, with the intention to eventually open-source it.
-Due to consulting and development work, I currently don't have the time to finish the app 100% in the next weeks, so - i decided to just release it now :)
+Due to consulting and development work, I currently don't have the time to finish the app 100% in the next days, so - i decided to just release it now :)

 Why another HN reader app?
 --------------------------